johnbillion/query-monitor/README.md

 ## Hooks ##

- * Shows all hooks fired on the current page, along with hooked actions and their priorities
+ * Shows all hooks fired on the current page, along with hooked actions, their priorities, and their components
  * Filter hooks by **part of their name**
  * Filter actions by **component** (WordPress core, Plugin X, Plugin Y, theme)